 DISPATCHES FROM EXOTIC LANDS

-At The Classic Safari Company we take pride in knowing our destinations inside out so we recently sent Ella Kiddell to embark on the Great Walk of Africa and experience the adventure first hand.
+At The Classic Safari Company, we take pride in knowing our destinations inside out so we recently sent Ella Kiddell to embark on the Great Walk of Africa and experience the adventure first hand.
 Here she shares her journey through a collection of images taken along the way…

-The greatest African bush experience on the continent
+The Greatest African Bush Experience on the Continent

-The Great Walk of Africa is an 11 day hike and mobile safari across Kenya’s Tsavo National Park.
+The Great Walk of Africa is an 11-day hike and mobile safari across Kenya’s Tsavo National Park.
 Tsavo is vast – roughly the size of Israel – and walking its game trails places you in the heart of a wilderness trodden by only a very few adventurous souls.
 Home to some of the biggest elephant herds in Africa and boasting a higher density of lions than the entire northern Serengeti, its little wonder this epic adventure has been described as ‘the greatest African bush experience on the continent’.

 The Great Walk of Africa is a fully mobile safari and the entire camp is relocated every one to two days.
 Every location is beautiful and most enjoy uninterrupted river views.
 This is the mess tent where unhurried lunches and animated dinners take place.

 Home sweet home.
 Tents are pitched in sandy spots with fabulous views across the Galana River.
-Each tent has a frame bed with fresh cotton sheets, wash stand, short drop toilet (right) and traditional bucket shower (middle).
+Each tent has a frame bed with fresh cotton sheets, washstand, short drop toilet (right) and traditional bucket shower (middle).
 Comfort is never compromised.

 Kiyhu the chef whips up culinary masterpieces from a simple bush kitchen using a range of charcoal ovens.
 His cooking is so good he’s been featured in Gourmet Traveller.

 There are several river crossings along the journey and the group moves together as one across the channel.
 The collaborative splashing notifies any lurking crocodiles that one very large creature is crossing.
-The biggest mistake you can make it leaping across boulders one by one – that mimics baboon behaviour and they make easy prey!
+The biggest mistake you can make is leaping across boulders one by one – that mimics baboon behaviour and they make easy prey!

 Moving from West to East the vegetation opens out.
 The biggest problem now is grass seeds – they are insatiable in working their way into shoes and socks.
 Gaitors are highly recommended.